jeffreytgilbert/MinnowFramework/img/README.md

 A spot for static images (or files) to go.
-Ties in with the HTACCES file.
+Ties in with the HTACCESS file.